Seirdy/seirdy.one/content/posts/website-best-practices.md

 Users employing machine translation will not benefit from your soft hyphens, so don't expect them to always work as intended.
 Translation tools might also replace short words with long ones.
 Soft hyphens and automatic hyphenation are both flawed solutions, but I find soft hyphens to be less problematic.

 Where long inline `<code>` elements can trigger horizontal scrolling, consider a scrollable `<pre>` element instead.
 Making a single element horizontally scrollable is far better than making the entire page scrollable in two dimensions.

+### Pictures of text

+You should only use pictures of text when the visual presentation of the text is part of the information you're trying to convey.
+Always be sure to test how such an image looks on a narrow screen.

+Images do not reflow their text.
+When the viewport is narrower than the image dimensions, two options arise:

+1. Allow the image to exceed the viewport width, triggering two-dimensional scrolling for the whole page.
+2. Shrink the image with the viewport, causing the text in the image to shrink with it.

+I already covered the first option in the prior subsection.
+If you expect viewers to read the text in the image and you don't link an image transcript, the second option isn't ideal.

+The best compromise is to ensure that the image isn't too wide, and can support large text on a narrow viewport.
+Lines of text in images should contain as few characters as possible.
+For a good example, see the "[In defense of link underlines](#in-defense-of-link-underlines)" section near the bottom of this page.

 ### Indented elements